Equality and diversity

 We are committed to being a community in which equality of opportunity is a reality for all applicants, students, staff, prospective staff and students, and Council.

-The University of Gloucestershire is committed to providing a quality student and staff experience, advancing equality and diversity and to building a strong sense of community within the university, as well as supporting positive links with local communities.
+In addition to building a sense of community within the university, we are supporting positive links with local communities.

 At the University of Gloucestershire you are guaranteed commitment to a quality student and staff experience, which supports equality and diversity and builds a strong sense of community within the university, as well as supporting our positive links in the local community.

 The university’s equality objectives have been established following analysis of published data, identification of outstanding actions from previous equality schemes and consultation with key stakeholders.

 The equality objectives are our statements of intent to develop beyond our legal requirements.
 They are in line with the University of Gloucestershire’s identified values and help to frame the individual actions to improve the experience of students and staff.

 We offer a range of support services for students:

 - Student Services Department, Student Achievement Team and Helpzones on each campus